 Originality/value – This paper highlights the importance of culture-specific learning styles research in accounting education and the need for accounting educators to carefully consider cultural implications, as international accounting education standards are pursued.
 The dearth of research into culture-specific learning styles in accounting education is addressed.

 Sikkema, Seth E. and Sauerwein, Joshua, "Exploring Culture-Specific Learning Styles in Accounting Education" (2015).
-Faculty Publications - School of Business.
+Faculty Publications - College of Business.
 120.